Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 Can access values in array with array\[row,colum], or slicing to get a range of them.
 It can also be used to modify the respective elements.

 <sub>Date: March 8,9, 2023.
 Time spent: 1.5 hours.
 Total: 5.0 hours</sub>

+## 1.4 Statistical analysis of time series

+Can easily calculate statistics on pandas dataframes.
+There’s two types:

+* Global statistics: General statistics over the whole interval, i.e mean, median, std, sum, etc.

+* Rolling statistics: Statistics of a specific range of the interval done repeatedly to form a graph, i.e. rolling mean, rolling std, etc.

+Bollinger Bands: They consist on comparing the rolling mean to two standard deviations away from it, and seeing when the stock price goes outiside the range to potentially inform trading decisions.

+* Quiz 1.4.1: Obtained Bollinger bands by calculating the rolling mean of the stock price and the rolling standard deviation and then added 2 of them to the rolling mean to obtain the upper limit, and subtracted 2 for the lower limit.

+Daily returns: Day-to-day change in stock price.
+One of the most important factors used in financial analysis.
+It is calculated by seeing the amount the price change relative to its total price.

+* Quiz 1.4.2: Calculated the daily return by dividing the current stock dataframe to one shifted by 1 space (the current vs the one on the previous day) and subtracting 1 to it.
+Then had to assign 0 to the first values as they couldn't be calculated.

+<sub>Date: March 9, 2023.
+Time spent: 1.0 hour.
+Total: 6.0 hours</sub>